Online Colleges in Florida

 Each individual school may have slightly different requirements for recipients of these grants and scholarships.
 In addition to these statewide opportunities, schools may also have other aid available, which you can learn about by contacting their financial aid office.

-While the programs above are dependant upon financial need and/or academic excellence, scholarships can be offered for a variety of other things, such as the region you live in, a peculiar hobby, or the certain course of study you’ve chosen.
+While the programs above are dependent upon financial need and/or academic excellence, scholarships can be offered for a variety of other things, such as the region you live in, a peculiar hobby, or the certain course of study you’ve chosen.

 Here are some unique scholarships exclusively available to Florida residents: